andrewebb91/Capstone/README.md

-# 4Lifers:All you in one Spot
+# 4Lifers: All you in one Spot

 #### SavvyCoders August 2022 Capstone